brighton404/brighton404/README.md

 I’m ready to collaborate on any Figma Design or Front-end issue<br/>

 ## Professional Tools
+Here are some professional tools that i use on regular based on the project at hand.

 | Designing         | Front-End    | Photo Editing   | Video Editing      |
 | :---------------- | :----------- | :-------------- | :----------------- |
 | Figma             | Html5 & CSS3 | Adobe Photoshop | Adobe Priemere pro |